LMPC Certificate Registration for Importers & Manufacturers

 No fees.
 No obligations.

-Overview of LMPC Certificate Registration
+LMPC Certificate Registration Overview

-What is LMPC?
+What is the LMPC Certificate?

 Legal Metrology Packaged Commodities registration is known as LMPC.
 To safeguard consumers from unfair pricing, deceptive labelling, and false declarations, it regulates all pre-packaged goods distributed or sold in India.